Wet food vs. Dry food? How to choose the right food for your cat?

 When choosing what to feed your cat, one of the biggest decisions you will make is whether to feed them wet or dry cat food.
 Both of them have their benefits and no matter which you choose, overall the most important thing is that you feed your cat a complete and balanced diet.
-Use our Cat Food Finder Tool to discover the best wet and dry diet for your cat based on their age, size, lifestyle and more that’s recommended by our network of Vets.
+Use our Greencross Vet approved Cat Food Finder Tool to discover the best wet and dry diet for your cat based on their age, size, lifestyle and more that’s recommended by our network of Vets.

 Benefits of wet cat food

 If your cat is a fussy eater, the benefit of wet cat food is that it has a stronger aroma compared to dry food.
 The enhanced smell makes this food more palatable for fussy cats and there are lots of flavours and textures available to suit your cat’s unique tastes.
 You may even find that a bit of wet food mixed in with dry kibble will encourage your cat to eat.